isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Clicking the **View Files** button displays the **Cancer Data File Browser** screen with a list of data files associated with your current cohort.

-Cancer Data File Browser
+Cancer Data Resource Browser
 #######################

-The Cancer Data File Browser displays a listing of all files associated with the cohort, pathology reports and viewable images.
+The Cancer Data Resource Browser displays a listing of all files associated with the cohort, pathology reports and viewable images.

-All Files
+All Resources
 ============

-This list on the **All Files** tab includes all files which are stored on the Google Cloud, including both controlled access and open access data.
+This list on the **All REsources** tab includes all resources which are stored on the Google Cloud, including both controlled access and open access data.

 .. image:: CohortFileBrowser.png
    :align: center